FAU-LAP/NOMAD-CAMELS/docs/source/index.rst

 CAMELS - Configurable Application for Measurements, Experiments and Laboratory Systems
 ======================================================================================

-NOMAD-CAMELS (from now on only CAMELS) is an open-source measurement software, targeted towards the requirements of experimental physics.
+NOMAD-CAMELS (or just "CAMELS") is an open-source measurement software, targeted towards the requirements of experimental physics.
 Ease of use, rich metadata and FAIR-compliant data are at the heart of CAMELS design.

 CAMELS provides a graphical user interface (GUI) that can be used to setup instrument control and measurement protocols.
-The GUI then generates Python code that interfaces with `Bluesky <https://blueskyproject.io/>`_ to communicate with the instruments and orchestrate the measurement.
+The GUI then generates Python code that interfaces with `bluesky <https://blueskyproject.io/>`_ to communicate with the instruments and orchestrate the measurement.
 CAMELS can also be used to communicate with large-scale, distributed systems implemented with `EPICS <https://epics-controls.org/>`_.

 In experimental physics many experiments utilize a multitude of different measurement devices used in dynamically changing setups where changing measurement procedures or adding new devices is often cumbersome and difficult as it often requires advanced programming knowledge.
 CAMELS will allow you to define instrument control and measurement protocols using a graphical user interface (GUI) where each measurement step can be added with the click of a button.
 This provides a low entry-threshold enabling the creation of new and sophisticated measurement protocols without programming knowledge or a deeper understanding of device communication.